 British and Irish Furniture Makers Online

-BIFMO is the Furniture History Society's free online database and research resource comprising the biographical details and histories of furniture makers, designers and ancillary trades across Britain and Ireland from the sixteenth century to the early decades of the twentieth century.
+BIFMO is the Furniture History Society's free online database comprising biographical details and histories of furniture makers, designers and ancillary trades across Britain and Ireland from the sixteenth century to the early decades of the twentieth century.
+This source is constantly updated with details from scholarly published sources and through our research initiatives, funded through generous grants and personal gifts to the Society, and BIFMO's dynamic outreach programme.

-The BIFMO project was initially conceived and developed in partnership with the University of London’s Institute of Historical Research (IHR).
-Now in its seventh year, the project is solely managed by the FHS, and the website developed and hosted by a company supporting innovative ways of publishing information digitally.
-The URL address has also changed, thus indicating the BIFMO website is exclusively owned by the Furniture History Society: https://bifmo.furniturehistorysociety.org.
+Initially conceived and developed in partnership with the University of London’s Institute of Historical Research (IHR), the BIFMO project is now in its eighth year and solely managed by the FHS, with the website hosted and developed by a company supporting innovative ways of publishing information digitally.
+You can find us at BIFMO.

-The Dictionary of English Furniture Makers 1660-1840, edited by Geoffrey Beard and Christopher Gilbert, serves as the foundation and inspiration for the BIFMO database which currently contains nearly 87,000 records across six sources.
-This includes updated biographies from the Dictionary, plus the details of thousands of previously undocumented historical furniture-making craftspeople and firms in the industry.
+The Dictionary of English Furniture Makers 1660-1840, edited by Geoffrey Beard and Christopher Gilbert, serves as the foundation and inspiration for the BIFMO database, currently containing nearly 87,000 records across six sources.
+This includes updated biographies from the Dictionary, together with the details of thousands of previously undocumented historical furniture-making craftspeople and firms in the industry.
 The sources include:

 1. The Dictionary of British and Irish Furniture Makers, 1500-1914